01 - The Empty Trading Floor

 From Persuasion to Performance

 Traditional commerce invests heavily in persuasion - branding, emotional design, conversion optimisation.
-Machine customers are immune to persuasion.
+Machine customers performing agentic shopping are immune to persuasion.
 They evaluate on performance: price, reliability, API response time, contractual terms, and outcome delivery.
 The entire apparatus of emotional commerce - from hero images to urgency timers - becomes irrelevant when the buyer is an algorithm.

 Shift 03